SharpenYourSword/DataScienceLab4Lawyers/README.md

 ## The Files

-Use **checklist.md** to get your computer ready for the lab.
+Get your computer ready for the lab with **checklist.md**.

-Print out the **commandline-cheatsheet.md** (e.g. first 2 pages) so you have handy visual reference to help you with the commands.
+Print out and give yourself a handy command reference with **commandline-cheatsheet.md**.

 The data files you need are listed in **urls.md**.

 My notes for teaching the lab are in **outline.md**.

 Command line steps are captured in **snippets.md**.

+## Feedback / Questions?
+Please use the repo's issues and let me know how this can be better.